naipath/IbmMqWithSpringBoot/README.md

 This project is meant to demonstrate how to setup IBM Mq with Spring Boot.

 Inside the pom.xml you will find a description of the dependencies that Ibm MQ requires.
+The required jars can be found in the `jars` directory.

 The MqQueueConnectionFactory can be configured in 2 ways which are both implemented:
  - Binding mode